 I came across this song All About That [Upright] Bass by Postmodern Jukebox, featuring Kate Davis.
 Probably found it on a Facebook page for the podcast Coverville.
-The goal of Postmodern Jukebox, according to pianist/band leader Scott Bradley, is to get the “audience to think of songs not as rigid, ephemeral objects, but like malleable globs of silly putty.
+The goal of Postmodern Jukebox, according to pianist/bandleader Scott Bradley, is to get the “audience to think of songs not as rigid, ephemeral objects, but like malleable globs of silly putty.
 Songs can be twisted, shaped, and altered without losing their identities–just as we grow, age, and expire without losing ours–and it is through this exploration that the gap between ‘high’ and ‘low’ art can be bridged most readily.”

 Oddly, I had somehow missed the original All About That Bass by American singer Meghan Trainor, her debut single released in June 2014, which was co-written by Ms. Trainor and Kevin Kadish, until it had already reached #1 on the Billboard Top 100 chart; it’s been six weeks at the top and counting.
-It is considered “a pop and doo wop song that contains lyrics of body positive themes.”
+It is considered “a pop and doo-wop song that contains lyrics of body-positive themes.”

 Shortly afterward, I come across Jimmy Fallon, Meghan Trainor & The Roots singing “All About That Bass” (w/ Classroom Instruments) from September, then a PARODY of the Fallon/Trainor/Roots performance, “All About the Books, No Trouble” from the Nashville Library, plus a few other like takes.

 I’m always fascinated when a song becomes so popular that groups of people feel the need to emulate it; see Happy by Pharrell Williams, Call Me Maybe by Carly Rae Jepsen, and others.
 Even if I’m slow to the party.
-To that end, Siren’s Crush covers Meghan Trainor’s “All about that Bass”; yes, that’s the niece, Rebecca Jade on the right.
+To that end, Siren’s Crush covers Meghan Trainor’s “All About that Bass”; yes, that’s the niece, Rebecca Jade on the right.